instana/robot-shop/README.md

 ## Load Generation
 A separate load generation utility is provided in the `load-gen` directory.
 This is not automatically run when the application is started.
 The load generator is built with Python and [Locust](https://locust.io).
 The `build.sh` script builds the Docker image, optionally taking *push* as the first argument to also push the image to the registry.
 The registry and tag settings are loaded from the `.env` file in the parent directory.
 The script `load-gen.sh` runs the image, it takes a number of command line arguments.
 You could run the container inside an orchestration system (K8s) as well if you want to, an example descriptor is provided in K8s directory.
 For more details see the [README](load-gen/README.md) in the load-gen directory.

-## End User Monitoring
+## Website Monitoring / End-User Monitoring

 ### Docker Compose

-To enable End User Monitoring (EUM) see the official [documentation](https://docs.instana.io/products/website_monitoring/) for how to create a configuration.
-There is no need to inject the javascript fragment into the page, this will be handled automatically.
-Just make a note of the unique key and set the environment variable INSTANA_EUM_KEY for the web image, see `docker-compose.yaml` for an example.
+To enable Website Monioring / End-User Monitoring (EUM) see the official [documentation](https://docs.instana.io/website_monitoring/) for how to create a configuration.
+There is no need to inject the JavaScript fragment into the page, this will be handled automatically.
+Just make a note of the unique key and set the environment variable `INSTANA_EUM_KEY` and `INSTANA_EUM_REPORTING_URL` for the web image within `docker-compose.yaml`.

-If you are running the Instana backend on premise, you will also need to set the Reporting URL to your local instance.
-Set the environment variable INSTANA_EUM_REPORTING_URL as above.
-See the Instana EUM API [reference](https://docs.instana.io/products/website_monitoring/api/#api-structure)

 ### Kubernetes

-The Helm chart for installing Stan's Robot Shop supports setting the key and endpoint url for EUM, see the [README](K8s/helm/README.md).
+The Helm chart for installing Stan's Robot Shop supports setting the key and endpoint url required for website monitoring, see the [README](K8s/helm/README.md).

 ## Prometheus